-The backplane is mounted on a chassis which is fixed into the box by 1 screw at the top and two headed fasteners on the right.
-There are two metal retainers on the left.
+The backplane is mounted on a chassis which is fixed into the box by 1 screw at the top.
+There are two metal retainers at the bottom.

 The screw must be loosened then the chassis plate can be lifted up and out of the box.